Dani’s Blog

 Amine Benotmane

 Amine came into the pub regularly for a Coke.
 Our very first conversation began with him asking me, “are you Muslim?”
 I was making a mess, pouring an excessively-frothy beer, and he saw the ring on my middle finger.
 I bought it on my first trip outside the U.S., to Mexico at the end of high school.
 It was a silver moon and star that wrap around my finger and cuddle each other without touching.
-I’d completely ignored this symbol’s many meanings and uses, and simply wanted to wear a couple of elements of the night sky on my hand.
+I’d completely ignored this symbol’s many meanings and uses, and innocently wanted to wear a couple of elements of the night sky on my hand.

 Amine is from Constantine, Algeria, and when I talk about wanting to visit his country he tells me, “Danielle, I’ll take you there.”
 And, after thinking a momtent, “You have to be careful, we’re savages!”
 He says this with a big smile and playful eyes.
-He’s a sweetheart, the friend you can count on whenever needed.
-When I bought my guitar, he took me to every store on rue de Douai and played guitars for me so I could hear which one felt and sounded like it should be mine.
+He’s a sweetheart, a friend you can count on whenever needed.
+When I bought my guitar, he took me to every store on rue de Douai and played the guitars for me so I could hear which one felt and sounded like it should be mine.

 He makes friends easily, everywhere, and is a remarkable diffuser of conflict.
 I’ve seen him use kindness to completely extinguish another man’s anger.
 The streets of Paris can be aggressive, everyone walks around owning the space around them and pushing you off the edge of it if you penetrate their perimeters.
 Amine has such an ever-accessible sense of humor and lightness about him, that walking through the city with him, I feel we float above the angst.

 When Amine came on stage, I was down in front, ready.
-Except that I wasn’t.
+Except that I was absolutely not.
 For my uninitiated-to-metal mind, there was no build up, they jumped right into the fire and took us with them.
 Heavy guitar, heart-palpitating drums that over-rode my own heartbeat, and then Amine started screaming.
-Growling, guttural sounds he was forcing into the microphone, from someplace deep inside that I had never seen.
-I was stunned.
-I completely forgot what I was doing there.
-A little confused.
-Where was this anger coming from?
-How do you go from absolute silence, to making the most devilish sounds your human voice can create?!?!
-I was impressed, admirative of the courage and raw emotion!
-That might feel really good to let out!
+Growling, guttural sounds came out of him and into that microphone, from someplace deep inside that I had never been aware of.

 Because I consider him such a gentle giant, I think I smiled like Amelie Poulain discovering who the photo-booth repairman is, fascinated by the contrast and delighted to see my friend expressing himself so fully.
 I stopped just short of laughing out loud as if on a roller coaster, because I could see this was serious business, this metal music that was so foreign to me.